OndrejSzekely/metron/metron_conduit/metron_conduit_README.md

 > To run the receiver application on the host, all Metron's dependencies have to be installed on a bare metal or in
 > a virtual environment and the virtual environment has to attached into the console.
 > See [Development Installation: Option 2](../docs/project_installation.md#option-2-using-bare-metal)
+>
+> It is not possible to run receiver application on a host with Windows.

 ```shell
 python demo/metron_conduit_receiver.py -t docker_host -p 13101